40 Important Basic Linux Commands For Beginners With Examples

 $ free Total used free shared buffers cached Mem: 12170084 11948676 221408 0 144492 649952 -/+ buffers/cache: 11154232 1015852 Swap: 35405424 1068052 34337372 $ free -k total used free shared buffers cached Mem: 12170084 11947884 222200 0 144512 649964 -/+ buffers/cache: 11153408 1016676 Swap: 35405424 1068052 34337372 $ free -m total used free shared buffers cached Mem: 11884 11668 216 0 141 634 -/+ buffers/cache: 10892 991 Swap: 34575 1043 33532 $ free -g total used free shared buffers cached Mem: 11 11 0 0 0 0 -/+ buffers/cache: 10 0 Swap: 33 1 32

-All the mentioned Important Linux commands above are really basic & advanced useful linux commands and getting used by Linux administrators as well as normal Linux users DevOps for their routine works.
-I hope you will like this collection of 40 basic linux commands for beginners and advanced users also.
+All the mentioned 40 Important Basic Linux Commands For Beginners With Examples above are really important basic useful linux commands and getting used by linux administrators as well as normal linux users DevOps for their routine works.
+I hope you will like this collection of 40 important basic linux commands for beginners with examples.

-I sincerely thank you for going to this collection of the best and most used basic linux commands for beginners and advanced users.
+I sincerely thank you for going to this collection of the best and most used basic linux commands for beginners.

 If you think any commands missed in this list that deserves space in this collection feel free to comment in the comment section and share details for the benefit of readers of this blog.